Later edit, in light of the possibility of this post being associated with right-wing propaganda.

-Unless you start to go off the bend, which is when any good friend and especially your partner will tell you that your attitude is poisonous.
-They do not have to put up with it, especially when you single-handedly admit to the irrelevance of your grievances.
+Unless you are really clutching at straws, causing needless negativity in your life, which is when any good friend and especially your partner will tell you that your attitude is detrimental.
+They do not have to put up with it, especially when you single-handedly admit to the potential irrelevance of your grievances.

 What often happens when my partner wants an explanation of oppression is that I just splutter back all of my feelings.
 For me, this isn’t just about having a conversation – I have personal stakes in the outcome of the conversation. (…) But rationality is often evoked as a silencing tactic and has made me feel that he was detached from my experiences.
 My emotions – my anger and frustration over issues of racism – are rational.

-Someone who is articulate can discuss feelings rationally, with their nuances, limitations and traps.
-It is not unfair to ask that of them, especially since they spout them out constantly, which affects those around them.
+Someone who is articulate can analyse and discuss their feelings rationally, with their nuances, limitations and traps.
+It is not unfair to ask that of them, especially if these conversations are very common.

 Oppression isn’t rational, at least not to me, so how could I ever explain it in rational terms?

-If you want it to be criminalised, you have no choice.
-The justice system has a “thingy” for rationality and objectivity, as in their absence tyrannical, absurd, inquisitorial practices can be instated.
+If you want it to be addressed, especially through legal reforms, you have no choice.
+Seeking solutions involves rationality and objectivity, as in their absence tyrannical, inquisitorial practices can be instated.

 The hypocrisy is monumental here.

-Hence, explaining why you’re constantly bitching requires emotional labour, but for someone to put up with said bitching doesn’t.
+Hence, explaining why you’re complaining requires emotional labour, but for someone to put up with that on a constant basis, without being able to ask you for details (to actually understand you) doesn’t.